chenxuan520/vim-fast/README.en.md

 ## Project description

-1. **!Currently only ubuntu, debian, and other ubuntu linux are supported, other systems can use vimplus!**
+1. **!
+Currently only ubuntu, debian, and other ubuntu linux are supported, other systems can use vimplus!

 2. the project is based on [Vimplus](https://gitee.com/chxuan/vimplus.git)